Nveatch/Chess_Games_Group_Analysis/README.md

 5. What is the average number of games played per day for each rated title?

 ### Machine Learning Question
 1. Does the opening matter?
-If an opening is defined by the first 5 moves, can an ML model predict (with a high degree of accuracy) a winner from a color's first five moves?
+If an opening is defined by the first 5 moves, can a machine learning model predict (with a high degree of accuracy) a winner from a color's first five moves?

 ### Technologies
 * Languages: Python, SQL